MichaelSexton21/ArtLine/README.md

    * Next specify the size of the output you want (650 or 920)
    * Example: python -u Artline.py "../data/images/lion.jpg" 650

+You need to add a new file later when running the App Panel with your own input image.
+The output image should be in the results folder as a file prefixed with "line..."

 ## Model Download Links
 Because the origional repository was not initalized with Github's Large File Storage I cannot add that funcitonality after I forked the repository so I have linked the two pretrained models here: